 On each 60-minute group call, you’ll gain:

-Her work has been delivered in over 8 languages and taken Jessie across Canada and around the world to support communities in their efforts to address challenging issues including poverty, homelessness, the overdose crisis, elder abuse, reconciliation, youth engagement and more.
-Many of her clients go on to win innovation awards for their work in engaging diversity and igniting innovation to affect real change.
+Jessie’s work has been delivered in over eight languages and has taken her across Canada and around the world to support communities in their efforts to address challenging issues including workplace inclusion, poverty, homelessness, the overdose crisis, elder abuse, reconciliation, youth engagement and more.
+Many of her clients go on to win awards for their work in engaging diversity and fostering collaboration for sustainable and lasting change.

 Musqueam Elder, Larry Grant, is an Adjunct Professor at the First Nations and Endangered Languages Program (UBC), the Elder-in-Residence at the First Nations House of Learning (UBC), and a Consultant for Musqueam Language and Culture.